This post may contain affiliate links. Read our disclosure policy.

 This candied pecans recipe almost made it into WMM Thanksgiving Week but I decided to save it for today!
 However, I did share it on top of this autumn pear salad and they are the perfect sweet and crunchy addition.

-The reason I love this recipe so much is because there’s so many things you can do with candied pecans.
+There’s so many things you can do with candied pecans.
 You can put them on top of a salad, like I did, or you can add them to a sweet potato casserole, top your morning oats with them or just eat them plain before you serve your Thanksgiving meal.

-Another reason I love this recipe is how easy it comes together.
+The best part?
+They come together so quickly.
 There’s only a few simple steps until you have this recipe in your oven and your whole house smells amazing!

 You only need a few ingredients to make these paleo candied pecans.